 A. Yes, they are dam+ and dcm+.

-Q. What host restriction systems do the Clean Genome® E. coli strains contain?
+Q. What host restriction systems have been deleted from the Clean Genome® E. coli strains?

 A. They are ΔhsdR, ΔhsdM and ΔhsdS.

-Q. What host modification systems do the Clean Genome® E. coli strains contain?
+Q. What host modification systems have been deleted from the Clean Genome® E. coli strains?